Purbasthali

-Purbasthali is a village with a police station and a rail station in Purbasthali II CD block in Kalna subdivision of Purba Bardhaman district.
+Purbasthali is a village in the Purba Bardhaman district of West Bengal, India.
 It is located 120 km north from Kolkata.
-Also known as Chupi Char, it lies on the banks of a large oxbow lake created by the Ganges river and is only 8 km from the old and holy town of Nabadwip.
+Also known as Chupi Char, it lies on the banks of a large oxbow lake created by the Ganges river and is only 8 km from the town of Nabadwip.
 The 2–3 km long lake attracts migrants and water birds.
 The Purbasthali area has a fairly high level of arsenic in the ground water.
-And this place was popular for teaching ancient language Vedic Sanskrit, The famous & oldest educational institution in this village is "Purbasthali Nilmani Brahmachari Institution" which was founded in the year of 1887 by Dr. (Prof) sir Upendranath Brahmachari.